valentina-s/SQL_tutorial/Exercise3.md

 * Are there any issues you are encountering?
 * How can you fix them?

-Let's write the final query let's write the final query
+Let's write the final query:

 ```sql
 SELECT <>, <> FROM